nhsconnect/FHIR-CDS/pages/explore/api_get_service_definition.md

 ## Get ServiceDefinition ##
-<p>The EMS will select a preferred ServiceDefinition using a chosen search parameter(s).</p>
+The EMS will select a preferred ServiceDefinition using a chosen search parameter(s).
-<p>The interaction is performed by an HTTP GET command as shown:</p>
+The interaction is performed by an HTTP GET command as shown:

 <div markdown="span" class="alert alert-success" role="alert">
 GET [baseUrl]/ServiceDefinition?[searchParameters]</div>

 ### Search Parameters ###
-<p>This implementation guide outlines the search parameters for the ServiceDefinition resource in the table below:</p>
+This implementation guide outlines the search parameters for the ServiceDefinition resource in the table below:

 <table style="min-width:100%;width:100%">
 <tr>